Isa-AcTiEw/JavaFundamentals/introToReferences.md

 2. We conclude that Java passes by value

-3. Since both the rectangle and rectangle1 reference variables references the same object.
-If the state of the object changes the references will be updated as well
+3. Both rect1 and rect are completely seperate reference variables created outside the heap (stack) now they both point to the same reference object Rectangle(20,10), when the object state change it will be refelcted by both reference variables.

 4. If we wanted to create a copy of the object (they are two seperate objects not pointing to the same thing in heap), we need to do a deep copy of the object